 \subsection{Dynamic Obstacle Representation}

-\ihab{In gradient-based MPC algorithms such as MPCC \cite{brito2019model}, dynamic obstacles are addressed by explicitly incorporating their predicted positions as constraints in the trajectory planning optimization process, ensuring collision-free navigation by avoiding intersections with the predicted obstacle paths.
-However, as the number of obstacles increases, the corresponding rise in constraints significantly expands the problem’s dimensionality, leading to higher computational demands and thus limiting the number of obstacles the algorithm can effectively manage.} In contrast, we propose a more scalable solution that leverages the parallel nature of sampling and GPU-based computation: a layered dynamic obstacle representation tailored specifically for sampling-based MPC frameworks.
+In gradient-based MPC algorithms such as MPCC \cite{brito2019model}, dynamic obstacles are addressed by explicitly incorporating their predicted positions as constraints in the trajectory planning optimization process, ensuring collision-free navigation by avoiding intersections with the predicted obstacle paths.
+However, as the number of obstacles increases, the corresponding rise in constraints significantly expands the problem’s dimensionality, leading to higher computational demands and thus limiting the number of obstacles the algorithm can effectively manage.
+To overcome this limitation, we propose a more scalable solution that leverages the parallel nature of sampling and GPU-based computation: a layered dynamic obstacle representation tailored specifically for sampling-based MPC frameworks.
 While inspired by the general concept of time-indexed obstacle prediction in spatiotemporal occupancy grid maps (SOGMs)~\cite{thomas2022learning, wu2024decentralized}, our method fundamentally differs in both structure and usage.
-It discretizes predicted obstacle states over the control time-horizon \(N\), employs a lightweight LKF to propagate dynamic obstacles, and constructs a per-step layered representation that supports efficient parallel trajectory evaluation without the need for continuous-time optimization~\cite{wu2024decentralized} or neural-based forecasting techniques~\cite{thomas2022learning}.
+It discretizes predicted obstacle states over the control horizon \(N\), employs a lightweight LKF to propagate dynamic obstacles, and constructs a per-step layered representation that supports efficient parallel trajectory evaluation without the need for continuous-time optimization~\cite{wu2024decentralized} or neural-based forecasting techniques~\cite{thomas2022learning}.
 As illustrated in Fig.~\ref{fig:layered-obstacle}, each layer corresponds to a specific future time step and holds the predicted obstacle positions for that time.
 Rather than directly constraining predicted positions from the LKF, as in Fig.~\ref{fig:person-predictions}, we evaluate sampled trajectories based on the corresponding obstacle layer at each time step.
 For instance, at \(k = 3\), the control algorithm considers only the third layer of predictions to compute \(q_{dyn}(.)\).
-To address discrepancies between the prediction horizon of the pedestrians and the controller, linear interpolation is used to align them before transforming the predictions into layers.
-Such a solution enables the consideration of more obstacles in optimization while maintaining flexible trajectory evaluation and real-time performance in dynamic and uncertain environments, as demonstrated in the supplementary video featuring 30 dynamic pedestrians.
+To address discrepancies between the prediction horizon of the pedestrians and the controller, linear interpolation is used to align them before constructing the layers.
+Such a solution enables the incorporation of more obstacles in the optimization process while preserving efficient trajectory evaluation and real-time performance in dynamic and uncertain environments, as demonstrated in the supplementary video featuring 30 dynamic pedestrians.